vhaghani26/rocketchip_tests/chip_seq/README.md

 ### Generate YAML File

-We started by generating the yaml file that has all the combinations we want to test.
+We started by generating the yaml file (`snakefiles.yaml`) that has all the combinations we want to test.
 We generated it by running:

 ```
 python3 deep_dive_yaml.py
 ```

-This contains 19200 samples to test.
+This contains 19200 "samples" (these are each independent analysis combinations and trials) to test.

 ### Generate Project and Snakefiles